iRiceCrispy/Bossing-Manager/README.md

 npm start
 ```

-in the root directory to start the backend server and in the `client` directory to start the frontend server.
+in the `server` directory to start the backend server and in the `client` directory to start the frontend server.

 ## Wiki docs [here](https://github.com/iRiceCrispy/Chaos-Mano/wiki)